 3. The Calliper

 This is the rough, un-honed apprentice called The Calliper.
-The basic hand positioning is the same as in Pro technique, though rather than resting, both stick ends should have contact with your fingertips: the top one with your middle finger, and the bottom with your ring finger, leaving your pointer finger free to direct the force.
+The basic hand positioning is the same as in Pro technique, though rather than resting.
+Both sticks ends should have contact with your fingertips.
+The top one with your middle finger, and the bottom with your ring finger, leaving your pointer finger free to direct the force.
 This technique offers powerful control options but the risks are higher.